 | Remote work / hotspot | 15+ | 10 GB or unlimited |

-Golden rule: activate the data limit warning on your mobile for your Spanish line and deactivate data roaming for the physical SIM.
-This way, only the eSIM consumes data and you avoid accidental charges from your home operator.
+Golden rule: activate the data limit alert on your phone for the Spanish line and deactivate data roaming for the physical SIM.
+This way, only the eSIM consumes data, and you avoid accidental charges from your home operator due to a momentary oversight.

-Installing the eSIM takes about 1 minute and is done from Spain, with Wi-Fi, before flying.
-The process is identical on iPhone and Android: you receive a QR by email, scan it from the network settings, and you're done.
-There's no need to wait until you arrive in Saudi Arabia.
+Installing the eSIM takes about a minute and is done from Spain, with Wi-Fi, before flying.
+The process is practically identical on iPhone and Android: you receive a QR code by email, scan it from your phone's network settings, and that's it.
+You don't have to wait to set foot on Saudi soil to have it ready.

-- Purchase the eSIM and receive the QR in your email instantly.
+- Buy the eSIM and receive the QR instantly in your email.

-- On your mobile, go to Settings > Mobile Data > Add eSIM.
+- On your phone, go to Settings > Mobile Data > Add eSIM.

 - Scan the QR and confirm the line installation.